 Luckily, the ground personnel at Sofia Airport did not bring any mirrors to their early shifts either.
 The entire terminal is full of Zombies at 4:35 a.m., people who just seem to refuse to sleep.

-One gentleman, whose destination of choice is Warsaw this morning, chose Corona as his breakfast drink, a Mexican import, which real Mexican machos call “lady’s beer”.
-The traveller pours that beer into his throat as if it was orange juice.
+One gentleman, whose destination of choice is Warsaw this morning, choses Corona as his breakfast drink, a Mexican import, which real Mexican machos call “lady’s beer”.
+The traveler pours that beer into his throat as if it was orange juice.

 Oh, this is a message to the “uniformed crew member”, formerly known as stewardess, who said taking photos on board the aircraft was forbidden and the pictures already taken had to be “deleted immediately”: Try Coca Cola.
 The sugar tsunami it gives you triggers a sense of pleasure.
 The latter will benefit everyone in that flying metal tube.